farahhrs/Speech-and-text-converter/README.md

 ## 1. Wisdom ESP32 operating algoritm:

+1. Install "Arduino IDE"
-1. Open "Arduino IDE".
+2. Open "Arduino IDE".
-2. Copy this URL: ``` https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json ``` and paste it in file>preferences>settings on "Additional Boards Manager URL's ".
+3. Copy this URL: ``` https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json ``` and paste it in File> Preferences> Settings on "Additional Boards Manager URL's ".
-3. Press ok.
+4. Press ok.
-4. Go to tools>Board "ESP32 Dev Module">Boards Manager.
+5. Go to Tools> Board: "Arduino Uno"> Boards Manager.
-5. On the top of the window write "ESP32" and when it appears click on "Instal"l.
+6. On the top of the window write "ESP32" and when it appears click on "Install".
-6. After successful installation click on close and reopen the Arduino IDE.
+7. After successful installation click on close and reopen the Arduino IDE.
+8. Connect the ESP32 to the PC via the USB.
+9. Go to Tools> Board: "Arduino Uno"> ESP32 Arduino> WEMOS D1 MINI ESP32.
+10. Go to Tools> port"COM3".
+11. Go to File> Examples> 01.Basics> Blink.
-7. Write the code in Arduino IDE.
+12. Write the code.
-8. Click on upload icon.
+13. Click on upload icon.
-9. Click on save
+14. Click on save.
-10. When "connecting......" appears in the terminal click on "100" button existing on the ESP32.
+15. When "connecting......" appears in the terminal click on "100" button existing on the ESP32.
-11. Still clicking on "100" button until "Leaving......" appears on the terminal.
+16. Still clicking on "100" button until "Leaving......" appears on the terminal.
-12. Click on "reset" button existing on the ESP32.
+17. Click on "reset" button existing on the ESP32.
-13. The code is working.
+18. The code is working.

 ## 2. speech & text converter